MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 [Example_Add_Interface_Section.AddReg]
 HKR,,ExampleValue,,%13%\ExampleFile.dll
 ```

 > [!NOTE]
-> The above examples use an empty flags value which defaults to 0 which makes the entry a REG_SZ registry value.
+> The above examples use an empty flags value, which results in a REG_SZ registry value.
 This will result in the %13% being turned into a fully qualified user mode file path.
 In many cases, it is preferable to have the path be relative to an environment variable.
-If a flags value of 0x20000 is used, the registry value will be of type REG_EXPAND_SZ and the %13% will be turned into a path with appropriate environment variables to abstract the location of the path.
-Components that retrieve this registry value may need to call ExpandEnvironmentStrings to resolve the environment variables in the path before using the path.
+If a flags value of 0x20000 is used, the registry value is of type REG_EXPAND_SZ and the %13% converts to a path with appropriate environment variables to abstract the location of the path.
+When retrieving this registry value, call ExpandEnvironmentStrings to resolve the environment variables in the path.
-> If the value needs to be read by a kernel mode component, the value should be a REG_SZ value so it gets turned into a fully qualified user mode file path.
-When the kernel mode component reads that value, it should pre-pend a “\??\” to the front of the path before passing it to APIs such as ZwOpenFile.
+> If the value needs to be read by a kernel mode component, the value should be a REG_SZ value.
+When the kernel mode component reads that value, it should prepend `\??\` before passing it to APIs such as ZwOpenFile.

-To access this setting when it is device state, user mode code can use CM_Get_Device_ID_List_Size and CM_Get_Device_ID_List to get a list of devices, filtered as necessary.
-That list of devices may still contain multiple devices, so within it you should search for the appropriate device before attempting to read this state from the device.
-For example, CM_Get_DevNode_Property could be used to retrieve properties on the device, looking for a device that matches certain restrictive criteria.
-Once the correct device is found, CM_Open_DevNode_Key can be used to get a handle to the registry location where the device state was stored and then the appropriate value can be read to provide the user mode code with the path to the file to load.
-Kernel mode code will need to get a PDO (physical device object) for the device to get state from and then IoOpenDeviceRegistryKey can be used to get a handle to the registry location where the device state was stored and then the appropriate value can be read.
+To access this setting when it is device state, user mode code can use **CM_Get_Device_ID_List_Size** and **CM_Get_Device_ID_List** to get a list of devices, filtered as necessary.
+That list of devices might contain multiple devices, so search for the appropriate device before reading state from the device.
+For example, call CM_Get_DevNode_Property to retrieve properties on the device when looking for a device matching specific criteria.

+Once the correct device is found, call **CM_Open_DevNode_Key** to get a handle to the registry location where the device state was stored.
+Kernel mode code should retrieve a PDO (physical device object) and call [**IoOpenDeviceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceregistrykey).

-To access this setting when it is device interface state, user mode code can use CM_Get_Device_Interface_List_Size and CM_Get_Device_Interface_List to get a list of device interfaces, filtered by the device interface class of the device interface the state was set on.
-For more robustness in case the interface has not yet been enabled, additionally CM_Register_Notification can be used to be notified of arrivals and removals of device interfaces so the code gets notified when the interface is enabled and then can retrieve the state.
-Once the correct device interface is found, CM_Open_Device_Interface_Key can be used to get a handle to the registry location where the device interface state was stored and then the appropriate value can be read to provide the user mode code with the path to the file to load.
+To access this setting when it is device interface state, user mode code can call **CM_Get_Device_Interface_List_Size** and **CM_Get_Device_Interface_List**.

+Additionally CM_Register_Notification can be used to be notified of arrivals and removals of device interfaces so the code gets notified when the interface is enabled and then can retrieve the state.

+Once the correct device interface is found, call **CM_Open_Device_Interface_Key**.

 Kernel mode code will need to get a symbolic link name for the device interface to get state from.
 This can be done through IoRegisterPlugPlayNotification to register for device interface notifications on the device interface class of the device interface the state was set on or through IoGetDeviceInterfaces to get a list of current device interfaces on the system.

-Once the appropriate symbolic link name is found, IoOpenDeviceInterfaceRegistryKey can be used to get a handle to the registry location where the device interface state was stored and then the appropriate value can be read.
+Once the appropriate symbolic link name is found, call [**IoOpenDeviceInterfaceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceinterfaceregistrykey) to retrieve a handle to the registry location where the device interface state was stored.

 > [!NOTE]
-> When using the above methods to find the devices or device interfaces that the state was set on, you should ideally limit yourself to present devices (e.g. the CM_GETIDLIST_FILTER_PRESENT flag to CM_Get_Device_ID_List_Size and CM_Get_Device_ID_List) or present/enabled device interfaces (e.g. the CM_GET_DEVICE_INTERFACE_LIST_PRESENT flag to CM_Get_Device_Interface_List_Size and CM_Get_Device_Interface_List).
-This ensures that the hardware you likely want to communicate with is present and ready to be communicated with.
+> Use the CM_GETIDLIST_FILTER_PRESENT flag to CM_Get_Device_ID_List_Size and CM_Get_Device_ID_List or the CM_GET_DEVICE_INTERFACE_LIST_PRESENT flag to CM_Get_Device_Interface_List_Size and CM_Get_Device_Interface_List.
+This ensures that  hardware is present and ready for communication.

 ## Summary